 A century later the shop programs in America's public schools, which got their start through the Sloyd teacher training program at North Bennet Street School, have been largely dismantled, considered outmoded and unresponsive to the needs of society today.

-Mrs. Shaw's vision of the value of North Bennet Street School as educating the "whole person" at first glance may seem outdated for a school with mature students, many of whom have families and a college education.
+Pauline Agassiz Shaw's vision of the value of North Bennet Street Industrial School for educating the "whole person" at first glance may seem outdated for a school with mature students, many of whom have families and a college education.
 But the concerns of Sweden in the 1870's still resonate.
 Otto Salomon developed Sloyd in response to a society he saw as being overwhelmed by inexpensive, ready made, disposable objects and rapidly losing the knowledge embodied in hand-made objects.

 North Bennet Street School, the school that once turned away from the Russian System because it "merely" prepared students for employment, now stands apart from most other crafts schools in the country expressly because if its commitment to careers that employ the intelligence of the hands to produce objects that last.